garbo999/garbo999.github.io/_posts/2017-08-21-first-complete-run-moses-experiment-management-system.markdown

 English:
 > Just last December, fellow economists Martin Feldstein and Nouriel Roubini each penned op-eds bravely questioning bullish market sentiment, sensibly pointing out gold’s risks.

-I can't complain about these translations.
+This is just one random sentence out of 178221, but I can't complain about the quality.
 I can't even say for sure which language is the source language, although `fellow economists ... each penned op-eds` sounds like such idiomatic (American?)
 English that I would guess that English is the source language.

 ## The language model